 The first thing you need to try out is simply airing out your safe.
 Take it outside, wash it, and let it sit in the sun with the door open for a few hours.

 When you’re washing it, try to use a disinfectant like eucalyptus to expel any existing mold and mildew.

-If you can’t take your safe outside, you can still clean it where it’s sitting and let it sit there with the door open for a while.
+If you can’t take your safe outside or have it secured somewhere such as under the bed, you can still clean it where it’s sitting and let it sit there with the door open for a while.
 Open your windows as well to let some fresh air come in and freshen it up.

 Unfortunately, you’d have to air your safe out once every few weeks – which just isn’t practical for most people.
 That’s why it’s best to get a more permanent solution – check theses ones out below.

 Dry rice is a natural desiccant – meaning it absorbs surrounding moisture and water vapors over time.
 This can help decrease the amount of humidity in the air in your safe.
 Unfortunately this is not nearly as useful as silica gel (see later in this article) but it’s good enough to get you started.

 But it’s probably best to buy some silica gel packs as soon as possible to replace your cup of dry rice.

 3. Use Baking Soda

 Baking soda is another natural desiccant.
 It will absorb the moisture in your safe and hopefully bring down the relative humidity in the safe.
 It’s best to keep the baking soda in a bowl and place the bowl in the safe.
 It can be hard to scrape off a surface if you just place it straight on the floor of the safe.

 Again – keep in mind that this is far less effective than silica gel, so use it as a temporary home remedy until you can make it to the shop to get yourself a proper dehumidifier.